Demand articulation: Demand articulation and innovation

 Users of products and services have the potential to contribute to innovation processes and to the success of eventual innovations.
 In the 1970s the Science Policy Research Unit (SPRU) conducted the SAPPHO-study in which resembling successful and unsuccessful innovations were compared.
 “The single measure that discriminated most clearly between success and failure was ‘user needs understood’”.
 Building on this finding, Von Hippel and his colleagues found that users were major sources or “loci” of innovations in several sectors.
-Not only do users point to directions of future needs, they could also have first-hand information on new research directions, ideas, problems, and solutions.
+Not only do users point to directions of future needs, but they could also have first-hand information on new research directions, ideas, problems, and solutions.

 The role of demand-side actors has also been studied in a more holistic way in the innovation system literature.
-Here, users – and also intermediary organisations – appear as major actors that are engaged in demand articulation processes.
+Here, users – and also intermediary organizations – appear as major actors that are engaged in demand articulation processes.
 Innovation occurs at the intersection of needs and opportunities, both of which show a large degree of variability and unpredictability.
 This requires not only exchange of information on qualities and costs of innovations, but also of information on the (technological and user-related) contents of these innovations.
 This content needs to be communicated.
 The major role of knowledge in user-producer interactions calls for an emphasis on interactive learning; to innovate successfully, producers constantly need to learn about the technological possibilities as well as about user needs.

 These interactive learning processes in which demands for (characteristics of) innovations are increasingly better understood can be regarded as demand articulation.